-You have new or additional information which was not available to you or the Deciding Officer/Designated Person at the time of the original decision, which if had been available at the time of the original decision you feel may have resulted in a different decision.

-- The stated interpretation of the facts or information you provided which are contained in the Deciding Officers/Designated Person decision are 'subjectively' incorrect and need clarification - The decision of the Deciding Officer/Designated Person is factually incorrect or inaccurate based on matter of fact.
+- You have new or additional information which was not available to you or the Deciding Officer/Designated Person at the time of the original decision, which if it had been available at the time of the original decision you feel may have resulted in a different decision. - The stated interpretation of the facts or information you provided which are contained in the Deciding Officers/Designated Person decision are 'subjectively' incorrect and need clarification - The decision of the Deciding Officer/Designated Person is factually incorrect or inaccurate based on a point of fact or law.